Jabardo/personal-webdesign/README.md

 5) Playing with a new Flexbox CSS Layout.
 Added to the portfolio.
 Files lightbox.js, flexbox.html and flexbox.css

 6) Added RESTful API with Firebase app database.
 All info can be changed in real time.

+7) PHP server side language files added to the project.
+Google Analytics as well.